STRAWBERRIES

 Mexico

-Quality: Quality is good with nice size, shape, bloom, firmness, color, and flavor.
+Quality: Quality is great, with great size, flavor, and bloom.

 RASPBERRIES